Manfredi Nicoletti: Biography

 Upon his return to Italy, Manfredi worked with Pier Luigi Nervi.
-As a member of the National Institute for Urban Studies he was one of the founders of the National Institute for Architecture together with Bruno Zevi.
+As a member of the National Institute for Urban Studies, he was one of the founders of the National Institute for Architecture together with Bruno Zevi.
 In 1962 he returned to MIT with a Sloan Grant and was a member of the Joint Center for Urban Studies.
 During the years 1963-1964 he travelled through Europe, the Middle East and Asia preparing studies of cave architecture which were later published in the essay of 1980 which won him the Comité International des Critiques d’Architecture prize.
 In 1963 he was a teacher of architecture at the Rhode Island School of Design.
-In 1965 he founded with Paul Maymont, Yona Friedman and Michel Ragon the Groupe International d’Architecture Prospective (GIAP).
+In 1965 he founded, with Paul Maymont, Yona Friedman and Michel Ragon, the Groupe International d'Architecture Prospective (GIAP).
 He is considered to have been a pioneer of Megastructural architecture.
 He taught in Aquila and Rome; he was full professor of architectural composition in Palermo from 1980 and in Rome from 1988.

-His engagement in studies on architecture of Art Nouveau brought him to the rediscovery of the work of the Italian architect Raimondo D'Aronco regarding whom he wrote the first monografy dedicated to his drawings and architecture in 1955 that was followed by a second in 1982.
+His engagement in studies on the architecture of Art Nouveau brought him to the rediscovery of the work of the Italian architect Raimondo D'Aronco, regarding whom he wrote the first monograph dedicated to his drawings and architecture in 1955, which was followed by a second in 1982.

 A founding Partner, together with Luca Nicoletti and Giulia Falconi, of Studio Nicoletti Associati, he was Emeritus professor of Architectural Composition at the Rome La Sapienza University, Vice President of the International Academy of Architecture, Member of the Academy of Architecture of Russia, Member of the International Academy of Architecture of Moscow and member of the Academy of Architecture of France.
 Honorary Fellow of the American Institute of Architects and of the Royal Architectural Institute of Canada.
-From the Minister of Culture of France he received the title of “Commandeur de l’Ordre des Arts et des Lettres”.
-Twice awarded with the Dedalo Minosse Prize.
+From the Minister of Culture of France, he received the title of "Commandeur de l'Ordre des Arts et des Lettres".
+Twice awarded the Dedalo Minosse Prize.
 His professional experience embraced many aspects of urban and architectural design, especially of public buildings, carried out in Europe, the United States, Africa, the Middle and Far East, where they were integrated with those of specialists in various scientific and technological sectors.